younesr1/robot_path_optimizer/README.md

 ```
 A potential solution to this is to make the algorithm recursive and have it end once the size of the optimized vector does not change after optimizing.

-The next step for this project is to add a GUI element to it, in order to make its presentation easier and more intuitive to understand.# robot_path_optimizer
+The next step for this project is to add a GUI element to it, in order to make its presentation easier and more intuitive to understand.

-## Short Comings/ Next Steps
+## Example

 Below are images of the robot and maze.
 (Size 12 shoe for reference!)
 ![](images/maze.jpg)
 ![](images/robot_side_profile.png)
 ![](images/robot_side_profile2.jpg)

+## Thanks for checking out my project!